thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/writing-motoko/writing-intro.md

 ## Actors

-A [canister smart contract](https://internetcomputer.org/docs/current/developer-docs/getting-started/development-workflow) is expressed as a Motoko [actor](actors-async.md).
+A [cube smart contract](https://thebigfile.com/docs/current/developer-docs/getting-started/development-workflow) is expressed as a Motoko [actor](actors-async.md).
 An actor is an autonomous object that fully encapsulates its state and communicates with other actors only through asynchronous messages.

 For example, this code defines a stateful `Counter` actor.